How Much Salary Do You Need To Buy A Home In Houston's Top Neighborhoods

 “Paige Martin is Houston's best Realtor.
 She is highly experienced and very knowledgeable.
 She made our buying experience an enjoyable one, not only for us, but for our daughter, son-in-law and several of our friends.
 We have bought and sold many houses, and Paige has been the best realtor we have ever worked with.
 We highly recommend her and The Houston Properties Team.”
 Jeremy & Lynn Greene

-As reflected in the data below, homebuyers would be spending a lot more in monthly payments than they would this time last year on a similar property.
+As reflected in the data below, homebuyers are spending more in monthly payments than they would two years ago on a similar property given increased prices.

 Homeowners who benefited from lower mortgage rates are less motivated to move (and sell).